TUM-DSE/research-work-info/README.md

     * Thesis presentation

-- **Submission:** The advisor must use the following form for the final assesment.
+- **Assessment submission:** The advisor must use the following form for the final assesment.
 Please send the form *along with their own CV* to the [chair secretary](https://dse.in.tum.de/contact/).

     * [Assessment form](https://docs.google.com/document/d/1Isy1vj3w-B3UzykZMwliBM8m0YdpLMrTRgCtAUVF0so/edit?usp=sharing)
     * **Note for Advisor's CV**: We require CVs only for the external advisors.
 The staff members at the chair do not need to submit their CV.